cybernhat/receipt-tracker/README.md

 # Receipt Tracker

-A contractor expense tracking tool that ingests receipt images and PDFs, extracts structured data using AI, and allows natural language querying of expenses.
+A contractor expense tracking AI agent that ingests receipt images and PDFs, extracts structured data using AI, and allows natural language querying of expenses.

 ---